CONDUITlab/CCDEF/_sources/groups.rst.txt

     A number of waveform signals do not currently have assigned LOINC identifiers but additions are being proposed to address this.

 Future Mapping Possibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Future versions of CCDEF may include additional ontologies such as OMOP in the mapping table.
-This is an area of active development.

 Numerics
 ========

 The numerics group contains signals at a sample rate of less than 50 Hz.
-Generally data in this group will be in a single tabular dataset called *Vitals*
+In cases where the numeric data consist primarily of vitals signs as recorded simultaneously from the bedside monitor, these data can be stored in a single tabular dataset called *Vitals*.
+In cases where there are multiple datasources (eg a ventilator, telemetry modules, etc), some combination of tabular and single datasets may be more apppropriate.
+In all cases, the mapping dataset is the recommended way to ensure that key parameters are easily located by end users.

 Numerics Datasets
 -----------------

-These can be tabular or single channel as described in detail :ref:`here<_Dataset_details>`.
+These can be tabular, single channel or a combination of both as described in detail :ref:`here<_Dataset_details>`.

 Typical parameters include: